- Do you *really* know what you’re doing when you search for articles in PubMed?

 This one’s a biggie if you really want to improve your PubMed searches.
 MeSH stands for Medical Subject Heading and is the controlled vocabulary used to index all of the articles in PubMed.
 Every article is indexed with multiple MeSH descriptors.
 When you enter a term(s) into the PubMed search box, it is automatically translated into a corresponding MeSH descriptor – a lot of the work is done for you, behind the scenes.

 MeSH descriptors are arranged in a tree structure, with up to 13 hierarchical levels.
 The more general MeSH descriptors are at the top of the structure and the lower you go, the more specific they become.

 In our cell death/apoptosis example, the term “cell death” is actually higher in the hierarchy than “apoptosis”, which is a type of cell death (along with necrosis and autophagy).
 PubMed searches will automatically include all of those terms lower in the hierarchy unless you choose NOT to have them included (by selecting “Do Not Explode this term”).

 Think of it this way: if you search for “cell death” you will automatically pull up articles related to “apoptosis” (broader search); if you search for “apoptosis” you will only pull up articles indexed as such, and will miss other cell death-related articles (narrower search).
 And that more specific search may be what you want.

-Subheadings for cell death include drug effects, genetics, immunology, physiology, radiation effects.
-So if you’re only interested in the genetics of cell death/apoptosis, then you can select that subheading to refine your search and get rid of less relevant articles.
+MeSH descriptors for cell death include drug effects, genetics, immunology, physiology, and radiation effects.
+So if you’re only interested in the genetics of cell death/apoptosis, then you can select that descriptor to refine your search and get rid of less relevant articles.

 MeSH Search Terms